Contents

 end)

-The unit parameter is the unit that has been activated.
+parameter is the unit that has been activated.

-The source parameter is true if the unit was activated by keyboard or mouse, and false if it was activated by the game itself.
+if the unit was activated by keyboard or mouse, and

-The repeatMove parameter is true if the execution point is triggered by a repeated activation.
+if the execution point is triggered by a repeated activation.

 Implementation 🔗

-This execution point is provided by the Test of Time Patch Project function civ.scen.onActivateUnit.
+This execution point is provided by the Test of Time Patch Project function civ.scen.onActivateUnit

 Unit Bribery 🔗